brucemack/kc1fsz-rc1/README.md

 systems will be integrated.
 Reverse-engineering of the D-Star/DMR protocols will also enable direct integration of those modes at some point.

-The SDRC system was developed by Bruce MacKinnon (KC1FSZ) and Dan Brown (W1DAN) of the Wellesley Amateur Radio Society (W1TKZ).
+The SDRC system was developed by Bruce MacKinnon (KC1FSZ) with design input from Dan Brown (W1DAN) of the Wellesley Amateur Radio Society (W1TKZ).
 Please reach out with any questions/suggestions.

 ![Controller](docs/sdrc1.jpg)